 Mandatory Centres are physical program sites where children, parents and caregivers can participate in child and family programs and services in-person.
-Centres may be located within schools or community buildings or may stand alone.
+Centres may be located within schools or community buildings or may be stand-alone sites.
 CMSMs and DSSABs must offer centre-based core services year-round and at least five days per week, including either Saturday or Sunday.
 This requirement may be met by offering the core services in different centres on different days of the week.